 All volunteers are asked to complete a volunteer disclosure on-line application.
 After you have connected with the schools that you will volunteer at, you must complete this online application.
 The tremendous responsibility the Middleton-Cross Plains Area School District has to its school children and community necessitates the information from all volunteers regarding convictions*.
-A record of conviction does not prohibit placement; however failure to complete this form accurately and completely may mean disqualification from consideration for placement or may be cause for dismissal if placed.
-Applicants must report any convictions that occur subsequent to the time they initially completed this form.
+A record of conviction does not prohibit placement; however, failure to complete the online disclosure application accurately and completely may mean disqualification from consideration for placement or may be cause for dismissal if placed.
+Applicants must report any convictions that occur subsequent to the time they initially completed the online disclosure application.

 Some of the Other Ways You Can Help ...

 * Assist in the Library Media Center (LMC).